iamseokhyun/iamseokhyun/README.md

 *me at NIPS 2022, New Orleans, USA*

 I am deeply passionate about empowering individuals through modern AI systems.
-Especially, my work is particularly focused on exploring the logical reasoning capability of large language models and aligning these systems with human values.
+My work is particularly focused on exploring the logical reasoning capability of large language models and aligning these systems with human values.

 Currently(and fortunately!), I am a research intern at <em>Language & Intelligence Lab</em>, advised by [Prof. Hyounghun Kim](https://sites.google.com/view/language-intelligence-lab/home?authuser=0).